 Our hearing aids start from just $399 for 1 hearing aid, or $798 for a pair.

 You will still get the same quality service, warranty, and hearing test that you’ll get from more expensive hearing aid companies, but we don’t charge extra for them.
 In fact we offer a hearing test, fitting service and programming service entirely free.

 Why are Hearing True’s Hearing Aids so Cheap?

 Here at Hearing True we believe that hearing should not be luxury that only the rich can afford.
-We’ve sourced top branded US and European manufactured hearing aids and bring them direct to you with no middle-man cost, thereby drastically reducing the price.
+We’ve sourced top branded US manufactured hearing aids and bring them direct to you with no middle-man cost, thereby drastically reducing the price.
 We also keep our overheads low and pass on the savings.

 We do not add hidden charges to your hearing aids.
 We provide your consultation, hearing test, warranty and fitting service entirely free.

 At Hearing True we engage with our customers directly, so there are no middlemen.
 We can offer the same quality hearing aids for up to 80% less than other hearing aid retailers.